 Many cyclists, especially commuters will love this: Efneo Gearbox is a front gearing system that has one cog and three internal switches.
 Inspired by internally geared rear hubs, it replaces a bike’s front derailleur, probably the most disliked part of bicycles.

-Switching the chain between the chainrings in the crankset is a arduous process, and there’s always some risk to drop the chain, especially if the drivetrain is not in perfect condition.
-Efneo gearbox aims to make things more effortless, quicker and smooth while switching the front gear.
+Switching the chain between the chainrings in the crankset is an arduous process, and there’s always some risk to drop the chain, especially if the drivetrain is not in perfect condition.
+Efneo gearbox aims to make things more effortless, quicker, and smooth while switching the front gear.

-The 1st gear is at the same speed with the crank (equivalent of the inner ring on a three-cog cranks).
-The 2nd gear is 43% quicker (the middle cog), while the third-and the fastest gear is 79% quicker than the crank (outer ring).
+The 1st gear is at the same speed as the crank (the equivalent of the inner ring on a three-cog crank).
+The 2nd gear is 43% quicker (the middle cog), while the third and the fastest gear is 79% quicker than the crank (outer ring).

 The advantages of the gearbox: